-We are a unique technology industry analyst and disruptive strategy firm dedicated to advising, researching, problem solving, and communicating at the ecosystem intersections inside and between the client, infrastructure and content intersections.
+We are a unique technology industry analyst and disruptive strategy firm dedicated to advising, researching, problem solving, and communicating at the ecosystem intersections inside and between the client, infrastructure and content.
 Ecosystems include the hardware, software, content, and services required to deliver a holistic solution.

 Disruptions to usage models, ecosystems and technology are paramount.
 Moor Insights & Strategy provides a wide range of advising or deeper services covering vital elements of the strategic value chain.
 Engagements can range from advising to researching to creating corporate, product, or marketing strategies.
 It all starts with future industry insights and mega-trends which feed future usage model forecasts and trends.
 These feed development of corporate, product or marketing strategies.

-Patrick Moorhead was ranked the #1 technology analyst in the U.S. and U.K. by Apollo Research in October ’13 and is one of the most cited technology analysts in the world.
+Patrick Moorhead was ranked the #1 technology analyst in the U.S., Europe, and the U.K. by Apollo Research in January ’14 and is one of the most cited technology analysts in the world.

 Before Patrick started the firm, he spent 21-years as a high-tech strategy and marketing executive who has addressed the personal computer, mobility, graphics, and server ecosystems.
 Unlike other service firms, Moorhead held executive positions leading strategy, marketing, and product groups.
 He is grounded in reality as he has led the planning and execution and had to live with the outcomes.